 - Write a list of the technical skills that you have, make sure you only note down up to date ones and ignore ones that aren’t relevant to the job you want to land

 - Look for the skills that cross over both lists, you’ll find skills that you have that are featured in the job listing.
 These are the ones to include on your resume

 - Be honest about your skills and your level.
 You’ll soon be caught out if you say you’re an expert in Python and it turns out you’ve only read about it online

 You can find out more about the hard skills that are in high demand in 2019, according to LinkedIn.
 You might surprise yourself and already have some of them.

-Our free resume builder lets you build the perfect resume for your dream job in just a few minutes, so you can get the application sent off today!
+Our online resume builder lets you build the perfect resume for your dream job in just a few minutes, so you can get the application sent off today!

 How to list technical skills on your resume